Linda Hamilton: Personal life

-Hamilton's twin sister, Leslie, died on August 22, 2020, at the age of 63.
-Leslie appeared as Linda's double in a few scenes of Terminator 2: Judgment Day, including the scene in which the T-1000 disguises itself as Sarah Connor.
-Hamilton has described herself politically as a Democrat, but she voted for Republican candidate Arnold Schwarzenegger—her Terminator co-star—in the 2003 California election after his campaign convinced her he was suitable for the job.
-While filming Terminator 2: Judgment Day, Hamilton suffered permanent hearing damage in one ear because she had forgotten to put in her earplugs for a scene which called for Schwarzenegger to fire a shotgun inside an elevator.
+Hamilton's twin sister Leslie died at the age of 63 on August 22, 2020.
+Leslie appeared as Hamilton's double in a few scenes of Terminator 2, including the scene in which the T-1000 disguises itself as Sarah Connor.

+Hamilton is a supporter of the Democratic Party, but voted for Republican candidate Arnold Schwarzenegger—her Terminator co-star—in the 2003 California election after his campaign convinced her he was suitable for the job.
+While filming Terminator 2, she suffered permanent hearing damage in one ear when she forgot to put in her earplugs during a scene which called for Schwarzenegger's character to fire a shotgun inside an elevator.

+Hamilton is an advocate for natural aging.

 Marriage and relationships

 Hamilton has been married and divorced twice.
-Her first marriage was to actor Bruce Abbott, from 1982 to 1989.
+Her first marriage was to actor Bruce Abbott from 1982 to 1989.
 He left Hamilton when she was pregnant with their son Dalton, who was born in 1989.
-She later stated Abbott departed due to her mood swings and physical abuse towards him stemming from bipolar disorder, and she publicly apologized to him 14 years later in 2004.
+She later said that Abbott left due to her mood swings and physical abuse towards him stemming from her bipolar disorder, and she publicly apologized to him 14 years later in 2004.

-In 1991, Hamilton began a relationship and moved in with film director James Cameron after filming Terminator 2: Judgment Day.
-They had a daughter, born in 1993.
-Hamilton said she experienced postpartum depression after the birth of her second child.
-Hamilton and Cameron briefly separated when Cameron was filming Titanic (1997) because he was having an affair with actress Suzy Amis, who played a small role in the film.
-Hamilton and Cameron later got back together and married in 1997; this ended in a $50 million divorce settlement for Hamilton in 1999.
-Hamilton explained that they divorced because of her struggles with bipolar disorder; his relationship with Amis; them being "terribly mismatched;" and Cameron's intense dedication to his work, telling The Sun, "Titanic was the mistress he left me for."
+In 1991, Hamilton began a relationship and moved in with filmmaker James Cameron after they had filmed Terminator 2 together.
+Their daughter was born in 1993, after which Hamilton said she experienced postpartum depression.
+Hamilton and Cameron briefly separated when Cameron was filming Titanic due to his affair with actress Suzy Amis, but reconciled and married in 1997.
+They divorced in 1999, which resulted in a $50 million settlement for Hamilton.
+She explained that they divorced because of her struggles with bipolar disorder, his relationship with Amis, them being "terribly mismatched", and Cameron's intense dedication to his work; she told The Sun, "Titanic was the mistress he left me for."

-In a 2019 interview for The New York Times, Hamilton said she had been celibate for "at least 15 years".
-"One loses track, because it just doesn't matter — or at least it doesn't matter to me.
-I have a very romantic relationship with my world every day and the people who are in it," she said.
+In 2019, Hamilton told The New York Times that she had been celibate for at least 15 years: "One loses track, because it just doesn't matter—or at least it doesn't matter to me.
+I have a very romantic relationship with my world every day and the people who are in it."